 GSHPs deliver similar results to ASHPs, but with slightly higher efficiencies as they gather heat from the ground which has a more stable and on average slightly higher ambient temperature than the air.
 GSHPs also attract larger incentives.
 The GSHPs require an area of land adjacent to the house to lay pipes, if this is not possible, pipes are fed deep underground (up to 200m).
 Due to the requirement for drilling, these tend to have high capital costs which limits their popularity.
 Generally, the GSHP is a good option for the higher heat load properties only.

-Lead in time is dictated by the window order.
+Lead in time is dictated by the window order and our supplier's production schedule.
 The windows generally take 8-10 weeks to be delivered.
 Within that time period we will panelise and manufacture the kit.
+Depending on the time of the year, there could be a longer wait due to demand, we will keep you updated when you get the the stage of ordering the kit.

 There is usually a month of preparation work on the site before it is ready for kit delivery.
 This includes forming access, site clearance, sewerage, foundations and slab.
 Once this is complete we will inspect the site and ensure it ready for kit delivery and erection.